1fish2/BBQTimer/README.md

 2. Periodic reminder alarms (like count-down timers) while counting up the elapsed time.
    Remind you to check the food, however long it actually takes to cook.

-Requires very few permissions.
+Requires few permissions.
 No network access.
 No ads.

 ## Status
 Not yet tested on various OS releases and screen sizes.